TypicalFunktion/MMM-ImageInfo/README.md

 1. It extracts the filename from the image source
 2. Constructs the likely local file path based on your MMM-Wallpaper configuration
-3. Uses several methods to extract the creation date:
+3. Uses several methods to extract the creation date and location:
-   - ExifTool (if available) for the most accurate metadata
+   - ExifTool (if available) for the most accurate metadata including location
    - The integrated exif-parser for basic EXIF data extraction
-   - File system stats as a last resort
+   - File system stats as a last resort for dates
 4. Displays the information according to your configuration settings

 ## Customization